nstanger/ouexam/README.md

 Put `ouexam.cls` in `/path/to/texmf/tex/latex/ouexam`.

-Put `eg*.pdf`, `ouexam.pdf`, `ouexam.dtx`, `ouexam.ins`, `HISTORY`, `MANIFEST`,
-`README` and `TODO` in `/path/to/texmf/doc/latex/ouexam`.
+Put `eg*.pdf`, `ouexam.pdf`, `ouexam.dtx`, `ouexam.ins`, `HISTORY`, `MANIFEST`, `README` and `TODO` in `/path/to/texmf/doc/latex/ouexam`.

-Put `Create*.pdf`, `example*.tex`, `example*.pdf` and `lstlang0.sty`
+Put `Create*.pdf`, `example*.tex`, `example*.pdf` and `lstlang0.sty` in `/path/to/texmf/doc/latex/ouexam/example`.
-in `/path/to/texmf/doc/latex/ouexam/example`.

-ouexam requires the verbatim class, which should be standard on most LaTeX installations.
-The class documentation uses the graphicx and hyperref packages, so you will have to install these first if you don’t have them already.

 FAQ
 ---

 **The number of marks for my questions are not appearing at the end of the line even though there is plenty of room for them to fit.**

 You probably have a blank line between the end of your question text and the `\end{question}` macro that actually generates the number of marks.
 The line break gets processed by TeX before the number of marks is generated and effectively generates a new paragraph.
 Until I figure out how to stop this from happening, the workaround is to not leave blank lines between the end of the question text and the `\end{question}`.